Modern Slavery Statement 2018/19

 This statement has been published in accordance with the UK Modern Slavery Act 2015.
-It sets out the steps taken by Swift Group Ltd during year ending 31 August 2016 to prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Swift Group Ltd to prevent modern slavery and human trafficking in its business and supply chains.

-Swift Group Ltd is the UK’s largest manufacturer of Touring Caravans, Motorhomes and Holiday Homes and one of the largest in Europe.
-Over the years, the company has grown from a single brand, Swift, to a multi-brand operation encompassing Sterling, Sprite, Bessacarr, Escape and Autocruise.
-Swift operates internationally with products currently exported to Europe, Scandinavia, South Korea, Australia and New Zealand.
-Today, Swift Group Ltd employs over 1000 people and operates across three sites in Yorkshire: Hull, Mexborough and Cottingham where the head office is located.
-Swift Group Ltd enjoys a turnover that exceeds £200 million.
+Swift Group Ltd manufactures Touring Caravans, Motorhomes and Holiday Homes, and is the largest organisation of its type in the UK.
+Swift operates internationally with products exported to Europe, Scandinavia, Australia and New Zealand.
+Today, Swift Group Ltd employs over 1000 people across a multi-site operation.
+The head office is located in Cottingham, East Yorkshire and Swift Group Ltd enjoys a turnover that exceeds £250 million.

 The biggest exposure to modern slavery is potentially through our current supply chain.
-The Swift Purchasing and QA departments have put in place over the last year a due diligence process which is reviewed on a monthly basis to understand any potential supply chain risks.
+The Swift Supply Chain and QA departments have in place a due diligence process which includes auditing suppliers on a regular basis to ensure compliance is met and understand any potential supply chain risks.

-To emphasise the importance of this, the Swift Group have included an additional clause within any new supply agreement, to ensure the supplier complies with the legislation.
+To emphasise the importance of this further, the Swift Group has included an additional clause within all new supply agreements to ensure the supplier complies with the legislation.

-Incorporated within the Company Employee Handbook is a reference to ensuring Swift comply with the modern slavery legislation.
-A Whistleblowing Policy has been re-emphasised relating to the legislation which encourages staff to report any wrongdoings or violations of the act.
+Employees are made aware of Modern Slavery legislation via the Company Employee Handbook.
+A Whistleblowing Policy has been re-emphasised relating to the legislation which encourages staff to report any wrongdoings or violations of the Act.

 Steps moving forward

-wift will endeavour to expand the audit programme, and further develop the understanding and skills within the business regarding the legislation.
-It is critical to encouraging the supplier base to investigate and promote the legislation throughout their supply chains.
+Swift continue to expand the audit programme through its Quality and HR departments and further developed the understanding and skills within the business regarding the legislation.
+Swift recognises that it is critical to encourage the supply base to investigate and promote the legislation throughout their supply chains.